pepesync/dev-docs/docs/use-mainnet/explore.md

 title: Explore
 sidebar_position: 5
 ---
-# Explore the blockspace of Linea
+# Explore the blockspace of PepeSync

 >
->### Looking for a block explorer for Linea?
+>### Looking for a block explorer for PepeSync?
 Try these:
 | Explorer name     | URL |
 | ----------- | ----------- |
 | Lineascan      | [https://lineascan.build](https://lineascan.build)      |